So you want to: deal with missing values

 Removing missing values

-Finally, we can remove all rows that are incomplete (i.e. containing any missing values) with the na.omit() function:
+Finally, you can remove all rows that are incomplete (i.e. containing any missing values) with the na.omit() function:

 head(ChlData) # Original data frame